tatumio/tatum-php/docs/Api/ElrondApi.md

 Broadcast signed EGLD transaction

-<h4>2 credits per API call.</h4><br/> <p>Broadcast signed transaction to EGLD blockchain.
+<h4>2 credits per API call.</h4>

+ Broadcast signed transaction to EGLD blockchain.
 This method is used internally from Tatum KMS or Tatum client libraries.
-It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.</p>
+It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.

 ### Example